-The group also expects ethical behaviour from suppliers and customers.
+The group also expects ethical behaviour from suppliers, business partners and customers.
 The code is therefore supported by:

-- a supplier code of conduct, available on the group's website; and - ethics checks for employees, directors, suppliers and customers, which summarise FirstRand's expectations of all parties who enter into a formal relationship with the group (see pages 16 to 19).
+- > a supplier code of conduct, available on the group's website; and - ethics checks for employees, directors, suppliers and customers, which summarise FirstRand's expectations of all parties who enter into a formal relationship with the group (see pages 16 to 19). - This code applies to all entities and businesses that form part of the FirstRand group (across all jurisdictions where it operates) and their employees.
+In this document, "employees" means all permanent and temporary employees, fixed-term or independent contractors of the group as well as representitives and agents of the group.